Appverse/DriftAI/docs/source/cli/cli.rst

-Optapp CLI
+DriftAI CLI
 ==========

-The Command Line Interface to improve Optapp use experience
+The Command Line Interface to improve DriftAI use experience

-opt new
+dai new
 -------

-The Optapp CLI makes easy to create the project structure.
+The DriftAI CLI makes easy to create the project structure.

 Usage:

 .. code-block:: console

-    $ opt new <project-name>
+    $ dai new <project-name>

 Example:

 .. code-block:: console

-    $ opt new iris-project
+    $ dai new iris-project

-opt add
+dai add
 -------

 Add a new element to the project